RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 + With batchs of 64, we stoped the training after 1050 episodes
 + With batchs of 128, we solved the env in 932 episodes.
-+ With batchs of 256, we solver the env in 672 episodes.
++ With batchs of 256, we solved the env in 672 episodes.

 ### Plot of Rewards
 Environment solved in 932 episodes!
 Average Score: 0.50